tsb99x/trakt/README.md

 Database schema will be populated and validated at application or tests launch, courtesy of FlyWay.

 After that, use one of following commands:
-- To just run application: `./gradlew api:bootRun` or `./gradlew web:bootRun`
+- To just run application: `./gradlew api:run` or `./gradlew web:run`
 - To run only unit tests, use `./gradlew clean test`.
 - To run full test suite, use `./gradlew clean test integrationTest`.